 writing and illustrating children’s picture books.
 Sarah enjoys working in both ink and collage and balances art work alongside, teaching and being a mum.

 I find inspiration through walking and cycling in the Chiltern Hills for my landscape paintings.
 The intensity of light, colour and form through the changing of the seasons is of particular interest.
 Using photographs and sketching out in the field as a starting point, I develop my ideas using a variety of techniques and am at the moment focusing on using the medium of acrylic inks.
 Contemporary landscape painters such as, Margo Maeckelberghe and Kurt Jackson, have been an influence with their freedom of expression.

 I feel a connection to light, shape and colour in nature which is reflected in my work.
 I love the versatility of acrylic and by using acrylic and mixed media I try to incorporate bright colours and textures into my paintings, which lean toward the semi abstract.
-Although my subjects are varied but I tend towards marine art.
+My subjects are varied but I tend towards marine art.
 I like to try out new techniques and to continue to develop as an artist.

-I am a regular exhibitor around Buckinghamshire including at the Obsidian Gallery, the Upstairs Gallery, Bucks Art Society Exhibitions, Bucks Open Studios, Bucks County Museum and various art festivals.
+I am a regular exhibitor around Buckinghamshire including at the Obsidian Gallery, Bucks Art Society Exhibitions, Bucks Open Studios, Bucks County Museum and various art festivals.

 I have sold to private collections both home and abroad.

 I am a silversmith manipulating silver to produce individualistic jewellery.
-Echoing clean modern design in hand crafted items.
-Specialising in, elegant statement pieces
+Echoing clean modern design in hand crafted items and specialising in, elegant statement pieces

 Debbie is a qualified glass artist who studied glass at the renowned International Glass Centre in Stourbridge.